-to change.
+We strive to keep this document up-to-date; however, information in this guide is subject to change.
 Please consult with Laguna Station Management regarding specific information.

-Welcome to Laguna Station

-South Padre Island, Texas
+Welcome to Laguna Station South Padre Island, Texas

 Laguna Station Specialty Adventure Sea Base is operated by the Rio Grande Council, Boy Scouts of America, on the southern tip of South Padre Island.
-This sunny and beautiful barrier island stretches over a hundred miles along the Texas Gulf coast.
-South Padre Island has, in the last thirty years, become the most popular vacation spot in Texas . . . with good reason.
-The unsurpassed fishing offshore in the Gulf of Mexico and in the sheltered Laguna Madre is the foundation of tournaments that draw sportsmen from all parts of the country.
-The island's miles of breakers are the setting for surf contests, and the wind beckons sailing regattas.
-(It's no wonder the Laguna Station surfing program is so popular.)
+This sunny and beautiful barrier island stretches over 100 miles along the Texas Gulf Coast.
+In the last 30 years, South Padre Island has become the most popular vacation spot in Texas.
+The fishing in the Gulf of Mexico, and in our sheltered Laguna Madre, is unsurpassed and the home of several tournaments that draw sportsmen from all over the country.
+The Island's miles of breakers are the setting for surf contests, and the wind beckons sailing regattas.
+It's no wonder the Laguna Station surfing program is so popular.

-The headquarters of Laguna Station is the southernmost part of the island.
-Along with the Station's Trading Post building, it contains a tent city and breezy shelters.
-The Station continues a 21-year tradition of food that's locally catered and you can sleep by the cool Gulf breezes and waterfront.
+The headquarters of Laguna Station is the southernmost part of the Island.
+Along with the Station's trading post building, it contains a tent city and breezy shelters.
+The Station continues a 21-year tradition of food that's locally catered, and you can sleep by the cool Gulf breezes and the waterfront.

-Adjacent to the camp is Scout Beach where swimming, kayaking, fishing, paddle boards and beach combing activities take place.
-Within a short walk is the Gulf of Mexico beach where might have.

-surfing, boogey boarding, snorkeling, fishing and other events are held throughout the week.
-For units that will be doing the Scuba Adventure you will get trained in the Gulf of Mexico just a few yards from camp!
+Adjacent to the camp is Scout Beach where swimming, kayaking, fishing, paddle boarding and beach combing activities take place.
+Within a short walk is the Gulf of Mexico where surfing, boogey boarding, snorkeling, fishing and other events are held throughout the week.
+For units that will be doing the Scuba Adventure, you will get trained in the Gulf of Mexico located just a few yards from camp!

-Please read this guidebook from cover to cover and share the information with parents and Scouts.
-This guidebook was put together to provide you, the crew leader, with all the necessary information to get your crew ready and to assure a great high adventure.
-Do not hesitate to call or email our office with any questions you
+Please read this guide cover to cover and share the information with parents and scouts.
+This guide was put together to provide the adult leaders with the necessary information to get the crew/ troop ready for an exciting high adventure week.
+Please do not hesitate to call or email our office with any questions you might have.